RawrRadioMouse/SLAE_study/SLAE_NOTES.md

 So, We can check what is next with disassemble, then stepi, and info regsisters/i r again to see it has completed the instruction EG if the instruction was
-"mov    ecx,0x80490a4" (in our program this was defined as mov ecx, message, when it runs in assembly it looks at the memory address where our "message" variable is stored, when disassembling, we can confirm conents of message with x/s <memaddress>), then we should see that memory address
+"mov    ecx,0x80490a4" (in our program this was defined as mov ecx, message, when it runs in assembly it looks at the memory address where our "message" variable is stored, when disassembling, we can confirm contents of message with x/s <memaddress>), then we should see that memory address

 **BONUS NOTE**